thegrumpys/odop/docs/Help/DesignTypes/e_spring.md

                        Deflect_1     Deflect_2

                           D E F L E C T I O N

+&nbsp;

 **Constraints unique to extension springs:**

 While most extension spring constraints have constant levels, a few are of the "Functionally Determined Constraint Level" variety.
-As described in the "FUNCTION CONSTRAINTS" section of the on-line Help entry on "Terminology", rather than having constraint levels that are expressed as simple constants, these express a desired relationship between selected variables.
+As described in the "Function Constraints" section of the on-line Help entry on "Terminology", rather than having constraint levels that are expressed as simple constants, these express a desired relationship between selected variables.

 In the default extension spring start point (startup), Force\_1 MIN is a "function" of Initial\_Tension.
-The constraint relationship says that the force at the first load point should be greater than the value of Initial\_Tension.
+The constraint relationship says that Force\_1, the force at the first load point, should be greater than the value of Initial\_Tension.

-**INITIAL TENSION RANGE**
+&nbsp;

+**Initial Tension Range**

 Manufacturing considerations require that the initial tension of an extension spring fall within an empirical minimum to maximum range.
-The software calculates this range and using the constraint defaults established in the extension spring initialState, the software will search for designs that fall within this range.
+The software calculates this range and using the constraint defaults established in the extension spring startup, the software will search for designs that fall within this range.

 Specifically, the process starts by computing Stress\_Initial from Initial\_Tension.